 - children from military families.

-Some of these students face particular issues.
+All of these students face particular barries to access and participation in higher education.
 Our guidance does not provide an exhaustive list.
 Institutions should use their own data, and research to understand the issues that affect their student population.
 You should also refer to our annual strategic guidance, which provides further information relevant to specific years.

 Further information on target groups